godotengine/godot-demo-projects/xr/openxr_binding_modifier_demo/README.md

 ![Screenshot](screenshots/dpad_modifier.png)

+> [!NOTE]
+>
-**Note:** This modifier is created for the interaction profile with the modifier button on the right hand side.
+> This modifier is created for the interaction profile with the modifier button
+> on the right hand side.

 ## Running on PCVR